As Pandemic Imperils Elections, Democrats Clash With Trump on Voting Changes

 “I’m philosophically opposed to the federal government taking over elections,” said Senator Roy Blunt of Missouri, the top Republican on the Rules Committee and a longtime state elections official himself.
 “It is a bad idea.
 I’m pretty flexible about the amount of money, but I’m not flexible about a federal takeover of the election process itself.”

-Adding to the intensity over the fight is that Democrats and their allies see the forthcoming legislation as probably the last chance to force changes before November before it will be too late for states and counties to make adjustments in their election procedures.
+Adding to the intensity over the fight is that Democrats and their allies see the forthcoming legislation as probably the last chance to force changes before it will be too late for states and counties to make adjustments in their election procedures for November.
+In a private conference call on Wednesday with House Democrats, Speaker Nancy Pelosi said she would push to include $2 billion for voting assistance in the next sweeping coronavirus crisis response package that is expected to be debated this month, according to people familiar with the conversation who described it on the condition of anonymity.

-Democrats say they realize that it would not be feasible to initiate nationwide vote-by-mail in this election cycle and they are simultaneously pressing for other, potentially less contentious new rules.
+Democrats say they realize that it would not be feasible to initiate nationwide mail voting in this election cycle and they are simultaneously pressing for other, potentially less contentious new rules.

 One measure with strong Democratic support calls for guaranteeing that all states allow at least 20 days of early, in-person voting to enable people to spread out their trips to polling places rather than lining up on Election Day.
 Introduced in March by Ms. Klobuchar and Senator Ron Wyden, Democrat of Oregon, it would also loosen existing restrictions in some states on who can cast absentee ballots; allow registration online and by mail at least 21 days before an election, or closer if states allow; and require all jurisdictions to develop a plan for voting in the event of an emergency.